gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. If you want to encode only a certain set of your data, use the **available filters**.
   - **Quick-filters**: Below the grey tab band, there are four boxes displaying from left to right: the total number of records (**All records**), the percentage and number of not-encoded records (**Not encoded / Incomplete**), the percentage and number of not-published records (**Not published**) and the percentage and number of not-validated records (**Not validated**).
 By selecting one, you can set a first level of filters.
-  - **🔍Search**: Below the Quick-filters, there is a search bar which allows you to look for specific values in the following attributes : cataloNumber, scientificName and occurrenceID.
+  - **🔍Search**: Below the Quick-filters, there is a search bar which allows you to look for specific values in the following attributes : _cataloNumber_, _scientificName_ and _occurrenceID_.
-  - **🎚️Filters**: Next to the search bar, there is the Filters button which opens a pop-up window with available filters for your dataset.
+  - **🎚️Filters**: Next to the search bar, there is the Filters button which opens a pop-up window with available filters grouped in four categories: Taxonomy, Date, Location and Other.
 Please check the [Filters paragraph](#filters){:target="_blank"} for a precise description.
 2. Click on **🧩Encode**.
   - A pop-up window _Encoding Summary_ opens with a short summary of what the encoding does.
-Briefly said, it uses some fields as query values sent to available dictionaries of data (like GBIF API) to encode the provided values and enrich attributes with new values.
-It is extremely useful for taxonomic standardisation, georeferencing, species protection, etc. (see [the section on the encoding in the FAQs](/en/data-aggregator-faqs#what-does-the-encoding-do){:target="_blank"} for more details about what it does)
+Briefly said, it uses some attributes as query values that are sent to available dictionaries of data (like GBIF API) to encode the provided values and enrich specific attributes with new values.
+It is extremely useful for taxonomic standardisation, georeferencing, species protection, etc. (see [What does the Encoding do? in the FAQs](/en/data-aggregator-faqs#what-does-the-encoding-do){:target="_blank"} for a precise description)
   - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
-3. Click on **Encode**.
+3. When satisfied with the set of records you want to encode, click on **Encode**.
   - A progression bar appears during the encoding process and disappears when launched. ⚠️ Depending on the number of your records, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the encoding state.
   - During the encoding, no other action can be started.
 4. Check the percentage of encoded data on your Dataset page (see the second box called **Not encoded / Incomplete**) in the Quick-filters.
   - By clicking on any **record**, and then on the **Encodings tab** of the side-pane, you can check the encoding state of all catalogs used for encoding and enriching your data (e.g. geo_reverse, swiss_species, gbif_taxonomy, etc.).
   - If the status is "Incomplete", the record is "Not encoded".
-The reason is displayed when clicking on the yellow **⚠️Incomplete** icon.
-It opens the side-pane in the **Encodings tab**.
+The reason is displayed when placing the mouse on the yellow **⚠️Incomplete** icon in the Encodings tab of the side-pane.

 <div style="text-align: center; margin-top: 50px; border: 5px solid #000; padding: 20px;">
   <p style="font-size: 20px;"><strong>What you expect to have at the end of the Encoding step:</strong></p>
-  <p>✅ A <strong>percentage of <i>Not encoded / Incomplete</i> records lower than 100%</strong> in the second Quick-filter box displayed in the <strong>Records</strong> tab of your dataset page.</p>
+  <p>✅ A <strong>percentage of <i>Not encoded / Incomplete</i> records that is lower than 100%</strong> in the second Quick-filter box displayed in the <strong>Records</strong> tab of your dataset page.</p>
+  <p> if the percentage is still 100%, then it simply means that all of your records have an <i>Incomplete</i> Encoding status.</p>
   <p style="padding: 15px; border: 1px solid transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 ⚠️ If some of your records do not have the necessary information for the APIs queries, then the Encoding status will remain <i>Incomplete</i>. <strong>This does not prevent you from publishing or sending your records for validation</strong>.</p>
 </div>